reconciliation-api/census/_pages/other-protocols.md

 ## SemTab

 [SemTab](https://www.cs.ox.ac.uk/isg/challenges/sem-tab) stands for annual Semantic Web Challenge on Tabular Data to Knowledge Graph Matching collocated with the [International Semantic Web Conference](http://www.semanticweb.org).
 The systems for semantic table interpretation are benchmarked using [SemTab evaluators](https://github.com/sem-tab-challenge/aicrowd-evaluator).
 The specifications for each task in SemTab are documented at [AIcrowd](https://www.aicrowd.com/organizers/tabular-data-to-knowledge-graph-matching).

+## Questioning Authority

+[Questioning Authority](https://github.com/samvera/questioning_authority) is a web service that wraps various authority databases into one unified API that can be used to search for records by text, similarly to the reconciliation API.
+It is used in the library communities.